maxim2266/lsch/README.md

 * `readlink`
 * `xargs`

-So far the tool has been tested on Linux Mint 20.3 only, but it is likely to work on other (at least Debian-based) Linux distributions.
+So far the tool has been tested on Linux Mint from version 20.3 and above, but it is likely to work on other (at least Debian-based) Linux distributions.

 ### Installation
 None as such, just run `make`, and then copy the file `lsch` over to a directory listed in